Is Drinking Alcohol Bad For Your Eyes?

 Reduce your screen time

-Spending less time staring at a phone, tablet or laptop, whilst sometimes difficult, is another great thing that helps your eyes recover from alcohol damage.
-[10] The 20:20:20 rule, where you look at something 20 feet away for 20 seconds every 20 minutes, is a simple, effective way to cut down on screen time.
-[11]
+Spending less time staring at a phone, tablet, or laptop (whilst sometimes difficult) is another great choice that helps your eyes recover from alcohol damage.[10]
+The 20:20:20 rule, where you look at something 20 feet away for 20 seconds every 20 minutes, is a simple, effective way to cut down on screen time.[11]
+Take a look at this blog for more information on it.

 Staring at screens frequently can lead to Computer Vision Syndrome, another cause of Dry Eye.[12]
 Read more about the impact of screens on your eyes here: What is Computer Vision Syndrome?